SOE Agent Profiles

 On 24 October Charlet went to drop off some messages for Stonehouse, who was transmitting from a château in Feyzin, in Lyon's southern suburbs.
-Stonehouse had been at his wireless set in the attic for three hours that morning - easily enough time for them to track his signal down - and a few minutes after Charlet's arrival the French police knocked on the door.
-Later that day Denise and Aron were walking together in the city when by chance they suddenly recognised Stonehouse in the street, being escorted into a nearby police station.
+Stonehouse had been at his wireless set in the attic for three hours that morning – easily enough time for them to track his signal down – and a few minutes after Charlet's arrival the French police knocked on the door.
+They were both arrested; later that day Denise and Aron were walking together in the city when by chance they suddenly recognised Stonehouse in the street, being escorted into a nearby police station.

-Denise needed to lay low and found a safe house in the fishing village of Villefranche-sur-Mer, just east of Nice, only venturing out occasionally to visit a salon to re-dye her hair (she became a blonde after finding out the police had her photograph).
-Not daring to return to Lyon, she relocated to Toulouse in the new year, where a new SOE agent, George Starr, had just arrived.
+Denise laid low, finding a safe house in the fishing village of Villefranche‐sur‐Mer, just east of Nice; for some weeks she only ventured out occasionally to visit a salon to re‐dye her hair (she became a blonde after finding out the police had her photograph).
+Not daring to return to Lyon, she cut her ties and moved to Toulouse in the new year, where a new SOE agent, George Starr, had just arrived.
 He offered Denise a job working for his own WHEELWRIGHT circuit, setting her up at Agen as his courier.

 Without his monthly funding from Pertschuk Starr was penniless, and his only hope was to send Denise to Spain for help.
-On 29 April she said goodbye to her organiser - now looking a 'terrible mess' - and headed for the border town of Cier-de-Luchon.
+On 29 April she said goodbye to her organiser – who was now looking a "terrible mess" – and headed for the border town of Cier‐de‐Luchon.
 Clad in a short jacket and with bare legs she nearly froze crossing the Pyrenees at night, but after seventeen hours of hiking through the snow she and her two guides arrived at the Spanish village of Bausen.
 The police immediately questioned her and confiscated Starr's report for London, but her papers were forwarded to the British consul, who met her for dinner.
 He gave her authorisation to reach Madrid and Gibraltar, and she arrived in England on 21 May.
 For many agents, getting out of France took months, and often involved long stays in Spanish prisons.
-She had made it in barely three weeks after leaving France.
+She had made it in barely three weeks after leaving Starr.